chris-bc/wendigo/README.md

   * [ ] ESP32 WiFi packet transmission
   * [ ] Flipper WiFi packet parsing
   * [ ] Flipper WiFi data model
+    * [ ] Move data model definitions into a common header file, included by both ESP32 and Flipper apps
+    * [ ] Standardise data model as a struct with common attributes, and a union of specialised structs.
   * [ ] Channel hopping
   * [ ] Support for 5GHz channels (ESP32-C5)
 * [ ] Bluetooth Services